 Tuition and fees are set by the university.
 You can see tuition for each semester here.

 The Department of Physiology and Biophysics does not award financial aid.
 All financial aid is handled through the university's Office of Financial Aid.

 The department will provide a Memo of Assistance for all incoming students which lets the financial aid office know how many hours each student will take so that they can generate a financial aid package.

-The Medical Physiology program awards merit-based scholarships for the incoming fall class (this includes matriculants from Spring and Summer who will be taking the Core Curriculum classes in the fall).
-These scholarships are highly competitive.
+The Medical Physiology program awards merit-based scholarships for the incoming fall resident students (this includes matriculants from Spring and Summer who will be taking the Core Curriculum classes in the fall).
+These scholarships are limited in number and are highly competitive.
 Every resident student who accepts their offer within two weeks of its receipt will be reviewed by the admissions committee for consideration.
-Students who receive the offer of a scholarship must respond within two weeks or the offer will be withdrawn.
+Students who receive the offer of a scholarship must respond within two weeks of the offer or the offer will be withdrawn.

 Yes, there is a wide diversity of housing options within walking distance to the university.
 Housing is available in Little Italy and Coventry, as well as in a wider geographic area.
 Graduate Studies has a page for housing options.
 You should also review the Campus Living page.
 Please see the Housing Guide in the Applicant Resources Box Share.

 The class size varies every year, but is typically 170-175 students.
 For the resident program, the largest class size would be 180 students, the maximum capacity of the lecture hall.